 The prostate is a gland that lies at the base of the bladder and surrounding a segment of urethra.
 It secretes a milky fluid that is discharged by excretory ducts into the urethra during the emission of semen.
 It is clinically important because enlargement of the prostate with age, and prostate cancer are two common ...Read more

 - Talk to a doctor live online for free

 - Stage one prostate cancer

 - Stage 4 colorectal cancer survival rates

-- Survival rates for stage 3 breast cancer
+- Survival rates for stage 4 colon cancer

 - Stage 4 cervical cancer survival rates